inducer/loopy/doc/reference.rst

   .. note::

-      Loopy will automatically add depdencies of reading instructions on writing instructions *if and only if* there is exactly one writing instruction for the written variable (temporary or argument).
+      If this is not specified, :mod:`loopy` will automatically add depdencies of reading instructions on writing instructions *if and only if* there is exactly one writing instruction for the written variable (temporary or argument).

 * ``priority=integer`` sets the instructions priority to the value ``integer``.
 Instructions with higher priority will be scheduled sooner, if possible.
 Note that the scheduler may still schedule a lower-priority instruction ahead of a higher-priority one if loop orders or dependencies require it.

+* ``if=variable1:variable2`` Only execute this instruction if all condition variables (which must be scalar variables) evaluate to ``true`` (as defined by C).

 .. autoclass:: ExpressionInstruction